surajcloudceo/slcloudtech/README.md

 # slcloudtech
-a simple static website which is hosted in AWS EC2 using html template bootstrap
+A simple Nginx website which is hosted in AWS EC2 using html template bootstrap